stakater-docker/builder-tool/README.md

 Image containing minimal tools for pipeline configuration.

-It is being for the deployment of eks cluster on AWS.
+It is being used for the deployment of eks cluster on AWS.
 It's images is being used in this [repository](https://github.com/stakater/terraform-aws-eks).

 There are two folders containing different versions of terraform so two images has been build with different prefixes, which are given below: